backdrop-contrib/slick/docs/UPGRADE.md

    * Changed **theme_slick_item()** into **theme_slick_slide()** for clarity
      like 8.x.

-   Slick 3.x has only two template files:
+   Slick 3.x has only 3 template files:
-   `slick-slide.tpl.php`, and `slick.tpl.php` which are not used by default till you copy to your theme, only if you need to.
+   `slick-slide.tpl.php`, `slick.tpl.php`, `slick-wrapper.tpl.php` which are not
+   used by default till you copy to your theme, only if you need to.
 If not, ignore.
 Slick now uses theme functions instead.

    Since they are both PHP, not Twig, it makes no big difference as they are both equally themeable, except probably some performance gain.

    Only if you modified any, update them accordingly.
 If not, ignore.
+   * The `slick-wrapper.tpl.php` is provided to support the template suggestions as provided by Views UI when using Slick Views.
    * The `slick-slide.tpl.php` file has different render array.
    * Update the removed `slick-grid.tpl.php` for `theme_slick_grid()`.